 The benches were padded and good for sleeping but there wasn’t much/any place to put our bags that felt like they were out of the way. – Rustynails

-To help you plan your layover or overnight sleepover, we are here to give you the low-down on what travellers have reported back to us about their time at Long Beach Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Long Beach Airport.

 What to Expect

 After security checkpoints close for the night, all passengers are restricted to the landside areas, and must re-clear security the next day when the checkpoints open.
 The facilities are described as clean, and airport staff generally accommodating to overnight sleepers.
 While most of the landside seating consists of hard metal benches, there are some padded couches, reportedly in the upstairs level.
 Bring a travel mat and/or sleeping bag for additional comfort, as the terminal building may be cold, and the few couches already taken.
 For uninterrupted sleep, there are hotels near the airport that provide free airport shuttles.
-See Airport Hotels in the airport guide below.
+See Airport Hotels in the guide below or read some traveller airport reviews for more tips.

 Good to Know